Combat Vehicle Reconnaissance (Tracked): Scimitar

 The FV107 Scimitar is very similar to the Scorpion but carries the 30mm RARDEN cannon as its main weapon.
 Secondary armament consists of a coaxial GPMG and multi-barrelled smoke grenade dischargers.
 Stowage is provided for 201 rounds of 30 mm and 3,000 rounds of 7.62 mm ammunition.
-In 2006, the British Army had 328 in service; these are expected to be replaced by the scout version of the Future Rapid Effect System.
+In 2006, the British Army had 328 in service; which were retired from active service in 2023, being replaced by Ajax.

 Sabre

 The Sabre was a hybrid vehicle, with the turret from a Fox Armoured Reconnaissance Vehicle on a FV101 Scorpion hull and armed with the same 30mm RARDEN cannon as the Scimitar.
 One hundred and thirty-six of these hybrid vehicles were brought into service in 1995, after some modifications were made to the turret.
 These modifications included redesigning the smoke grenade dischargers, replacing the standard machine gun with an L94A1 chain gun and domed hatches to improve headroom for the commander and gunner.
-They were assigned to the reconnaissance platoons of armoured and mechanised infantry battalions before being withdrawn from service in 2004.
+They were assigned to the reconnaissance platoons of armoured and mechanised infantry battalions.
+They were also issued to Yeomanry squadrons in the Territorial Army to replace their Scimitar CVR(T) vehicles which were requisitioned by the Regular Army Medium Reconnaissance Regiments and others to replace the Scorpion CVR(T), which was being withdrawn from service.
+Sabre was withdrawn from service in 2004.